 Behavioural first aid

-Behavioural First Aid describes taking steps to make the current situation safe and prevent it from worsening, whilst accessing professional help from an accredited behaviourist to achieve longer term resolution.
-Things should be made easier for the owner, while ensuring the welfare of the dog.
+Behavioural first aid describes the steps taken to make the current situation safe and prevent it from worsening, whilst accessing professional help from an accredited behaviourist to achieve a longer-term resolution.
+Things should be made easier for the owner while ensuring the welfare of the dog.

 Identify underlying medical conditions

-The first step to addressing behaviour perceived as problematic is to rule out any underlying medical cause or contributing factor and treat as necessary.
+The first step to addressing behaviour perceived as a problem is to rule out any underlying medical cause or contributing factor and treat it as necessary.

-The Royal College of Veterinary Surgeons (RCVS) states that referral should be considered when the case or treatment option is outside their area of competence1, for a behaviour case, this could be when:
+The Royal College of Veterinary Surgeons (RCVS) states that referral should be considered when the case or treatment option is outside their area of competence.
+For a behaviour case, this could be when:

-- a problematic behaviour persists following medical diagnosis, despite a subsequent positive response to medical or surgical intervention
+- a problem behaviour persists following medical diagnosis, despite a subsequent positive response to medical or surgical intervention

 - there is no medical or painful abnormality detected